-While not every middle schooler struggles with the transition between childhood and adolescence, she reassures parents that “tweenhood” is a real phenomenon that is easier handled once properly understood.
+While not every middle schooler struggles with the transition between childhood and adolescence, tweenhood is a real phenomenon that is easier handled once properly understood.

-The middle school challenge is figuring out, ‘Where do I fit in in the pecking order at home and at school?”
-Dr. Rome says.
-This means if your son or daughter feels a lack of control in one realm, it can actually cause a problem in the other.
+The middle school challenge is figuring out, ‘Where do I fit in in the pecking order at home and at school?’
+This means if your child feels a lack of control in one realm, it can actually cause a problem in the other.

-Behavior may have a biological basis.
-Early puberty can also kick up hormones sooner than you might think, Dr. Rome notes, resulting in confusing feelings and even more confusing behavior!
-While girls are typically affected by raging hormones earlier than boys, that’s not always the case.
+“Behavior may have a biological basis,” she adds.
+“Early puberty can also kick up hormones sooner than you might think, resulting in confusing feelings and even more confusing behavior.
+While girls are typically affected by raging hormones earlier than boys, that’s not always the case.”

-One size doesn’t fit all
+No, one size doesn’t fit all

 Like so many parenting predicaments, there’s no one right way to defuse a ticking tween bomb.
 However, Dr. Rome’s best advice is to truly make sure you know your child.

-Don’t beat yourself up.
+2. Don’t beat yourself up.
 If you struggle or don’t know the answers, simply learn from it.
 Given busy lives, how rapidly children change and a tendency to not always notice what’s right under their noses, parents may periodically need to invest extra time reconnecting.

-Have family dinners (or any meal!).
-“If family dinners aren’t regular, have them most nights a week,” Dr. Rome suggests.
-“Or if you have regular evening activities, make it breakfast instead.
+3. Have family dinners (or any meal!)
+If family dinners aren’t regular, have them most nights a week.
+Or, if you have regular evening activities, make it breakfast instead.
 Finding time to eat together gives us a chance to reconnect, even if it’s for 30 minutes.
 Remember to put phones away during this time, too.

 4. Build a support network.
-The good news: “Tweens are still pretty dependent on their parents,” she says.
-“They don’t yet have their driver’s licenses and aren’t typically getting around independently.
+The good news is that tweens are still pretty dependent on their parents.
+They don’t have their driver’s licenses yet and aren’t typically getting around independently.
 It takes a village to raise a child, so build that village of parents and friends with whom you spend time who you like as support cast and good influences on your children.

-Figure out which battles are worth picking.
+5. Figure out which battles are worth picking.
 If you can deal with it – for instance, clothing choices (as long as it’s not too revealing or they’ll freeze outdoors), consider letting it slide.

-Catch them doing something right.
+6. Catch them doing something right.
 And then suggest they do more of that.
-If you need to discipline, use the sandwich method of feedback, Dr. Rome advises: “Tell them a positive, followed by the criticism, followed by more praise.”
+If you need to discipline, use the sandwich method of feedback.
+Tell them a positive, followed by the criticism, followed by more praise.

-Don’t let important things go.
+8. Don’t let important things go.
 When it comes to more serious issues, act without delay.
-“If your son or daughter is experimenting with drugs or has an eating disorder and you wait and try to initiate change after these habits have been established for a few years, they’ll question why you’re doing it now.
-It can be awkward at first to bring up the difficult topics, but the earlier you intervene, the better.”
+If your child is experimenting with drugs or has an eating disorder and you wait and try to initiate change after these habits have been established for a few years, they’ll question why you’re doing it now.
+It can be awkward at first to bring up the difficult topics, but the earlier you intervene, the better.

-Chores, smores.
-The key to (at least partial) success in the battle over chores, Dr. Rome contends, is to think like your kid.
-“What would truly motivate them?
-Once you’ve figured that out, it’s a matter of simple behavioral modification.
+- Chores.
+The key to (at least partial) success in the battle over chores is to think like your kid.
+What would truly motivate them?
+Once you’ve figured that out, it’s a matter of behavioral modification.
 If they do a chore, they get a reward.
-And offer choices: “Do you want to do the dishes or take out the trash?”
+And offer choices like, ‘Do you want to do the dishes or take out the trash?’

-The Negative Nelly.
-Listening to complaints day in and day out gets downright old.
+- Complaining.
+Listening to complaints day in and day out gets old.
 Combat negativity by laughing with them, not at them.
-“Counter their complaint by saying, ‘Tell me when I make a meal that you do like,’ ” Dr. Rome suggests.
+Counter their complaint by saying, ‘Tell me when I make a meal that you do like.’
 Also, seek buy-in up front.
 If they turn their nose up at a family activity you’ve planned, genuinely solicit ideas they’d actually enjoy.

-A bad ‘tude about school.
-This one’s a bit harder, Dr. Rome admits, because tweens can’t yet understand long-term consequences.
-“A sixth grader isn’t going to care if they get into a good college,” she explains.
-“Instead, you have to make the consequences in the here and now.
+- Bad attitude about school.
+This one’s a bit harder because tweens can’t yet understand long-term consequences.
+For example, a sixth grader isn’t going to care if they get into a good college.
+Instead, you have to make the consequences in the here and now.
 Figure out a worthwhile treat (within your family’s budget) for either winter or summer break if they can sustain a semester-long effort and improve their grades.

-An addiction to iThings.
-If left to their own devices, many tweens would seldom put down the iPod, iPhone or iPad.
-“While tough, a parent has to make rules,” Dr. Rome says.
-Decide what media limits are best for your family.
+- They’re obsessed with their smartphone and computer.
+If left to their own devices, many tweens would seldom put down their beloved smartphone or laptop.
+While tough, a parent has to make rules to decide what media limits are best for your family.
 This may include specific bans, such as no phones at the dinner table.
 Keep in mind that children should have a maximum of two hours of screen time daily – TV and other devices included – according to the American Academy of Pediatrics.

-Remember, Dr. Rome adds, that even your best parenting tactics won’t be met with compliance – and happy faces – all of the time.
-But don’t let this derail you from trying.
+“Remember that even your best parenting tactics won’t be met with compliance, and happy faces, all of the time,” she says.
+“But don’t let this derail you from trying.”